freznicek/awk-crashcourse/examples/shell-metaprogramming.md

 [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) is a technique how to treat program as the data to be able to create / modify program at runtime.

-We'are going to cover few scenarios how to generate shell code at runtime meeting desired needs.
+This example is going to cover few scenarios how to generate shell code at runtime meeting desired needs.

 ## Renaming files